Manga

 Since the 1950s, manga has become an increasingly major part of the Japanese publishing industry.
 By 1995, the manga market in Japan was valued at (US), with annual sales of 1.9 billion manga books and manga magazines (also known as manga anthologies) in Japan (equivalent to 15 issues per person).
 The domestic manga market in Japan remained in the ¥400 billion range annually from 2014 to 2019.
 In 2020, as the COVID-19 pandemic led to increased time spent at home, the market rapidly expanded to ¥612.6 billion.
 Growth continued even after the end of lockdowns, reaching a record high of ¥704.3 billion in 2024.
 Alongside this rapid expansion, the print manga market has continued to shrink; as of 2024, digital manga accounts for approximately ¥500 billion, while print manga makes up about ¥200 billion.
 Manga have also gained a significant worldwide readership.
-Beginning with the late 2010s manga started massively outselling American comics.
+By the late 2010s, manga started significantly outselling American comics.

 As of 2021, the top four comics publishers in the world are manga publishers Shueisha, Kodansha, Kadokawa, and Shogakukan.
-In 2020 the North American manga market was valued at almost $250 million.
-According to NPD BookScan manga made up 76% of overall comics and graphic novel sales in the US in 2021.
-The fast growth of the North American manga market is attributed to manga's wide availability on digital reading apps, book retailer chains such as Barnes & Noble and online retailers such as Amazon as well as the increased streaming of anime.
+In 2020, the North American manga market was valued at almost $250 million.
+According to NPD BookScan, manga made up 76% of overall comics and graphic novel sales in the US in 2021.
+The fast growth of the North American manga market is attributed to manga's wide availability on digital reading apps, book retailer chains such as Barnes & Noble, and online retailers such as Amazon, as well as the massive popularity of anime.
 Manga represented 38% of the French comics market in 2005.
 This is equivalent to approximately three times that of the United States and was valued at about ($ million).
 In Europe and the Middle East, the market was valued at $250 million in 2012.